Safe and Healthy Homes

 Bopoma Villages has developed the Healthy Homes Program—seven high-impact interventions that break the vicious cycle of illness-malnutrition-poverty.
 These simple interventions can be implemented by anyone and produce immediate and lasting health benefits.
 They build the capacity of individuals, families and whole communities to meet their needs and achieve their goals.

 The simple act of handwashing with soap offers excellent protection against common global killers such as diarrheal diseases and respiratory infections as well as outbreak pathogens.
-In rural Zimbabwe, where few have running water, a Tippy Tap provides an effective, low-cost, easy-to-build handwashing station.
+In rural Zimbabwe, where few have running water, a tippy tap provides an effective, low-cost, easy-to-build handwashing station.
 If soap is not available, wood ash can be used as a cleaning agent.

 Most cooking in rural Zimbabwe is done indoors over an open fire--with dangerous consequences.
 The toxic smoke causes heart and lung diseases, chronic eye conditions, and even blindness.
-Bopoma Villages teaches families to build rocket stoves that are used outdoors and use less wood to generate more heat with less smoke.
+Bopoma Villages has taught families to build rocket stoves that are used outdoors and use less wood to generate more heat with less smoke.